mkumm/mkumm_blog/content/posts/i-built-a-thing/index.md

 ## Intro

-It's one thing to work on a big projects with a team, another to go solo and see if you can still develop something useful as a solo developer.
+It's one thing to work on a big projects with a team, another to see if you can still develop something useful as a solo developer.
 This is my 3 month journey to building [Sprytna.cards](https://sprytna.cards).

 ## Why